tanifgit/smart-day-hands-on/README.md

 ![auth0 API - Created](/images/auth0-api4-created.png)

-Now we'll want to set the Application Permissions.
+Now we'll want to set the Application Permissions.</br>
-This relates to the SMART Scope discussed.
+This relates to the SMART Scope discussed.</br>
 In our case we'll set it to `user/*.*`, which will allow our app all permissions (read and write etc. to all Resource Types), and press the Add button:

 ![auth0 API - Permissions](/images/auth0-api5-permissions.png)